Why Monero?

 The attack is pretty straightforward: when the wallet requests data from the remote node to create a transaction, the remote node sends bogus data in response.
 This results in an error message displayed to the user.
 If the user clicks through the error and retries the transaction a second time, this immediately reveals the real input to the remote node.
 Mitigations: If you see *ANY** error message after attempting a transaction, DISCONNECT from that remote node and DO NOT try your transaction again right away.*

 High Fee Bug.
 Remote nodes can increase your tx fees.
 Double check before sending.
-Run v0.18.2.2 of GUI.
+Run the latest release of the GUI.
 Run your own node.
 Wallets still look like they are "synchronizing"

 When using a remote node, your wallet still needs to download the blockchain data.
 This is called "refreshing your wallet" and is done whenever you create, restore, or open your wallet.